HenrikMoe/Service-Infrastructure/README.md

 - **Regek Atomic Weapon Systems**
   - **Total Atomic Weapon Systems:** Penetrate any astral plane for total domination of opposition network heads and maintenance of Archangel Prison network.
      - **Standard:** Galactic Federation Defense (GFD) Part of US SPACE FORCE Intelligence Stack.

+- **Regek Teleportation**
+  - **Teleport Anywhere In The Universe:** Utilizes astral gravity in the human heart combined with universal electromagnetic frequency rates to teleport persons.
+    - **Standard:** GFD

 - **Music Rezonica Index Automated**
   - **The New Billboard:** Automated brainwave rezonica tracking of top hits and artists in the music industry.
 Utilizes Galactic Federation user monitoring hardware technology for citizen brainwave tracking and music resonance levels.